tstuefe/JEP387/review/guide/review-guide.md

 ```

 One root chunk area can contain a root chunk or a number of smaller chunks.
 E.g. splitting off a 64K chunk from a 4M root chunk will split the chunk into: 2x64K, 1x128K, 1x256K, 1x512K, 1x1M, 1x2M.
-But note that the VirtulSpaceNode has no knowledge of this, nor does it care.
+But note that the VirtualSpaceNode has no knowledge of this, nor does it care.

 Note that the concepts of commit granules and of root chunks and the buddy allocator are almost completely orthogonal; at this layer, they exist independently from each other.